anantkumarclasses/anantkumarclasses.github.io/_pages/quiz-motion-in-one-dimension.md

 v_x = \frac{\mathrm d x}{\mathrm d t}, \quad a_x = \frac{\mathrm d v_x}{\mathrm d t}
 $$

-Further, if the acceleration $a_x$ is a constant $a$, the following equation are valid:
+Further, if the acceleration $a_x$ is a constant $a$, the following equations are valid:

 -   $v_x=v_0+at$
 -   $\Delta x =v_0t+\dfrac{1}{2}at^2$